Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

 The paired observations of \avempt recovery at large $\Delta R$ angular distances from the jet axis~\cite{CMS:2015hkr} and the jet \RAA insensitivity to the distance parameter $R$ for $R \leq 0.4$~\cite{CMS:2016uxf} motivated a study of jets with even larger jet distance parameters.
 In addition, partonic quenching models, such as \JEWEL~\cite{Zapp:2013vla}, show a jet \RAA dependence at large $R$ that is subject to assumptions on how the missing jet energy is deposited into the larger medium, making such studies a model-dependent test of the response of the medium~\cite{KunnawalkamElayavalli:2017hxo}.

-The CMS collaboration has reconstructed jets up to an $R$ parameter of 1.0, for the first time in HI collisions, using the 5.02\TeV \PbPb (corresponding to an integrated luminosity of 404\mubinv) and \pp reference (27.4\pbinv) data sets collected in 2015.
+The CMS Collaboration has reconstructed jets up to an $R$ parameter of 1.0, for the first time in HI collisions, using the 5.02\TeV \PbPb (corresponding to an integrated luminosity of 404\mubinv) and \pp reference (27.4\pbinv) data sets collected in 2015.
 The \RAA values are determined as a function of jet \pt.
 To mitigate the growing impact and associated uncertainties arising from the underlying event background on jet energy as the jet $R$ parameter is increased, stringent thresholds are implemented on the minimum \pt of the jets considered, with respect to $R$.
 Specifically, for $R=1.0$, only jets with $\pt > 500\GeV$ are taken into consideration.
-The results for all $R$ values in the centrality class 0--10\% are plotted in Fig.~\ref{fig:5TeVJetRAA}.
-Within systematic uncertainties, the \RAA values show little, if any, dependence on $R$, even after accounting for correlated uncertainties.
-Even at the largest $R$ analyzed using Run 2 data, \RAA does not reach unity, as would be expected if the quenched energy transported to large angles is fully recovered.
+The results for six $R$ values in the centrality class 0--10\% are plotted in Fig.~\ref{fig:5TeVJetRAA}.
+All six \RAA values for the highest jet \pt bin are close to 0.8, with no significant dependence on $R$, within systematic uncertainties, even after accounting for the correlated uncertainties.
+There is no indication that \RAA approaches unity, even for $R=1$, the largest $R$ analyzed using Run~2 data, as would be expected if the quenched energy transported to large angles is fully recovered.